 Lpus Leluai Primary School is located next to a major national game reserve and had approximately 500 pupils aged between six and 12 in attendance when the team at Just a Drop were made aware of their needs.

 When the school was at full student capacity, the compound required 15,000 litres of water per day.
-The students and school staff had to fetch the water from the Ewaso River which usually carries brown water that is unsuitable for human consumption due to erosion caused by farming activities upstream.
+The students and school staff had to fetch this water from the Ewaso River which was unsuitable for human consumption due to erosion caused by farming activities upstream.
 In addition, due to its position in a wildlife-rich area, the river harbours a large population of crocodiles.
-Before Just a Drop arrived to work here, there had already been two cases of school pupils being attacked and killed by crocodiles while they were fetching water.
+Before Just a Drop arrived to work here, there had already been two cases of school pupils being attacked and killed by crocodiles while they were collecting water.

 Just a Drop partnered with the Ngutuk Ongiron Community and the Northern Rangelands Trust and developed a plan to both safeguard the students and ensure they would be able to enjoy a potable water supply.